Just-Understanding-Data-Ltd/ai-coding-with-cursor/README.md

 # AI Coding with Cursor
-A Github repository for the AI Coding with Cursor Course
+A Github repository for the [AI Coding with Cursor Course on Udemy](https://www.udemy.com/course/ai-coding-with-cursor/).

 ## Usage